Azure/pixel_level_land_classification/evaluate.md

 # Apply the trained model to new data

 We will apply the trained model to an approximately 1 km x 1 km region centered at a point in Charlotte County, VA.
-This region is close to (but does not overlap with) the regions used to train the model, so we expect reasonable performance despite the short training time.
+This region is close to (but does not overlap with) the regions used to train the model; since the land type is very similar, we expect reasonable performance despite the short training time and limited training dataset.

 ## Submit the evaluation job